benspector-mls/civic-tech-example-readme/README.md

 ![](mayasnax-technologies.png)

 The frontend was built using HTML, CSS, JavaScript, React, and MaterialUI.
-The backend was built using Node and Express, bcrypt for password hashing, and a PostgreSQL database.
+The backend was built using Node and Express, bcrypt for password hashing, a PostgreSQL database, and Knex to connect our server to our database.

 ### ERD